 While you might expect that's where our services end, it is actually where they begin.
 That's because, as a Member of Legacy Assurance Plan, both you and your survivors will go on to receive a lifetime of other benefits and services.

 Our lives, and those around us, can change over long periods of time.
 Therefore, it’s important that your estate plan remain up to date and adapt to those changes as necessary.
 A periodic review of your plan can ensure that it remains up to date as your life evolves.
 That’s why, every 12 to 24 months, a representative of Legacy Assurance Plan will meet with you in the comfort of your home to review your plan.
 If necessary, they will also assist you by facilitating any changes which may be needed to update your plan.
 If no changes are necessary at that time, you will have the continued peace of mind that your plan remains up to date and will ultimately deliver the result you intended.

 In addition to being emotionally difficult, the death of a spouse also creates a need to review, and often revise, your plan.
 In the event of a Member’s passing, we will provide the surviving Member with access to critical information which may be necessary following the loss of a spouse or significant other.
 This includes, among other things, helping the surviving Member to obtain certain survivorship affidavits or other legal documents which may be necessary.
 It also includes providing guidance to the survivor regarding such things as claims filing or other financial related matters.

-Finally, upon the passing of the surviving Member, Legacy Assurance Plan will provide similar services to the Member’s successors and beneficiaries.
-This includes facilitating certain legal documents such as survivorship affidavits or other related document.
+Finally, upon the passing of the surviving Member, Legacy Assurance Plan will provide similar services to the Member's successors and beneficiaries.
+This includes facilitating certain legal documents such as survivorship affidavits or other related documents.
 It also includes a one-on-one consultation with your successor(s) to help them better understand the various steps involved with the estate settlement process, including providing them with a step-by-step estate settlement guide.
 Legacy Assurance Plan will also help to facilitate referrals to certain financial or tax professionals, if necessary.